Lizardfishes: Family Synodontidae

 Identification: They are cylindrical shaped with a broad lizard-like head and a mouth full of large canine-like teeth; the snout is almost triangular.
 Their coloring is mostly brown or greenish-brown above with a brassy luster on the side; blackish stripes along the lateral line; some criss-cross lines running at angles from the lateral line to the back; sides and belly usually a light gray; lower jaw and fins yellow.
 Young fish have a series of blue-colored diamonds along the lateral line.

 Range: From Guaymas, Mexico, and Gulf of California, to Cape Beal, British Columbia.
+Common from Bahia Magdalena, Baja California to southern California.
 Listed in most “fish” books as an uncommon catch, especially north of Point Conception, and rare north of San Francisco.
 I used to agree.

-Habitat: Prefers shallow, sandy areas 5 to 150 feet deep.
+Habitat: Prefers shallow, sandy areas 5 to 150 feet deep although recorded down to a depth of 751 feet.
 Lizzies are ambush predators that spend most of their time sitting motionless on the bottom with the body at a slight angle (using their large pelvic fins) waiting for food to swim by.
 They then dart out at a fairly amazing speed to grab their meal with their long, pointed teeth.

 Piers: Once uncommon but now common at many piers—Imperial Beach Pier, Crystal Pier, Oceanside Pier, Balboa Pier, Newport Pier, Venice Pier, Malibu Pier, Port Hueneme Pier, Stearns Wharf, Goleta Pier, Port San Luis and Wharf #2 in Monterey.